We’ve changed our name!

 The Need for Food Assistance

 The Gray House is located in the North End of Springfield, one of the poorest areas in the city and in the state.
 Here over 45% of residents live below the poverty line; that’s four times more than the statewide rate.
+On average, The Market at Gray House serves 80–120 households per week.
+Households are able to visit The Market ten times each calendar year.
+With each visit, they receive three to four days worth of food.

 Many of our neighbors have to choose between paying rent, utility bills including heating, child care, medical bills and prescriptions, purchasing school uniforms and winter coats, and buying food.
 Clothing and food are often the first areas in which people make sacrifices.
 This is why hunger emerges as a serious, and increasingly a chronic, problem in impoverished neighborhoods like the North End.